pymeshtool

 - Raises:

-AttributeError – If the mesh object was not initialized properly.
+RuntimeError – If the mesh object has not been initialized correctly.

 - smooth_mesh(tags, *, num_iterations=100, smoothing_coeff=0.15, num_laplace_levels=1, edge_threshold=0, max_quality_threshold=0.95)